zarbafian/gossip/README.md

 The overlay network between the peers is created using [Gossip-based Peer Sampling](https://infoscience.epfl.ch/record/109297/files/all.pdf) [[1]].
 The configuration for peer sampling can also be customized.

+## Gossip algorithms
+Gossip algorithms enable the propagation of information in a network.
+It is achieved by nodes exchanging their knowledge.
+At each round, a node selects a peer at random in the network and sends him the state of his knowledge.
+The peer responds with its own view, and each peer is able to request the parts of the view that are missing on his side.

 ## Gossip-based Peer Sampling
 In large distributed systems that use gossip protocols to broadcast information to the network, peers should be selected at random in the network.
 In theory, this requires a knowledge of all the participating nodes.
-Gossip-based Peer Sampling is an algorithm by Jelasity[[1]] et al that solves the random peer selection problem.
+Because peers are constantly coming and leaving, this can be impractical.
+Gossip-based Peer Sampling is an algorithm by Jelasity[[1]] et al. that solves the random peer selection problem by building a view of the network that simulates a random view.
 The algorithm consists of rounds of push/pull when peers exchange their views of the network.
 During each round a node selects a peer at random and either push a selection of peers inside its view (if push is enabled) or an empty view to trigger a pull (if push is disabled).
 The selected node will process the view received (possibly empty), and responds with its own view if pull is enabled.

-# Gossip algorithms
-Gossip algorithms enable the propagation of information in a network.
-It is achieved by nodes exchanging their knowledge.
-At each round, a node selects a peer at random in the network and sends him the state of his knowledge.
-The peer responds with its own view, and each peer is able to request the parts of the view that are missing on his side.

 # API
 The gossiping functionalities are provided by the `GossipService` struct: